25prabhu10/notes/docs/Languages/Markdown/Code.md

 Some markdown engines support syntax highlighting.

-## Use 4 spaces or 1 tab
+- Use 4 spaces or 1 tab

-Like...

-This is a normal line.

-    This is with 4 spaces

-    This is with 1 tab

-## Inline code blocks using ```
+- Inline code blocks using ```

 This is a `inline Code Blocks`
 This contains <> in `<blink>`